 Interested In Having Your Work Reviewed?
 Contact us at Workshops@TheIHS.org to express interest in hosting your own research workshop with us.
 Please include a current CV, an abstract or detailed description of your project, and expected completion date.
 IHS supports authors throughout their careers with these workshops, including assistance for those who wish to convert a recently defended dissertation into a monograph or articles.

 IHS offers personalized publication support to select academics interested in publishing an edited volume or contributing to a special journal issue.
-Funding is available for editors as well as authors, and IHS can also provide editorial guidance, assemble additional writers, and more.
-Eligible subject areas include free speech, civil exchange, liberty, equality, market dynamism and social stability.
+Funding is available for editors as well as authors, and IHS can also help promote the resulting work, and more.
+Eligible subject areas include free speech, civil exchange, liberty, equality, market dynamism, and social stability.